 And, what if I told you that you are that person…

 Yes, that is correct!
-You are the only person who can prevent yourself from being fulfilled, content and experience true happiness.
+You are the only person who can prevent yourself from being fulfilled, content, and experience true happiness.
 You might even be doing it right now!
-Let’s take a look at how you might be doing this.
+So let’s take a look at how you might be doing this.

 5 ways you might sabotage yourself from true happiness